EphemeralSpace/docs/src/design/masks/crew/cannibal.md

 ## Concept

 The general function of the Cannibal is to be a "mask-copier".
-By eating all of someones organs, the Cannibal transforms their mask into the targets, and has to deal with everything that entails.
-If a Cannibal succeeds at their objectives, the original victim will count as succeeding as well.
+By eating all of someones organs, the Cannibal transforms their own mask into the targets, and has to deal with everything that entails.
+If a Cannibal succeeds at their new objectives, the original victim will count as succeeding as well.

 ## Abilities